 Business Lessons from the Multi-Billion Dollar Sports World

-Moskowitz and Wertheim share insights from the multi-billion dollar sports industry that offer business leaders a unique window into broader economic behavior.
-Using insights from their New York Times Bestseller Scorecasting, Moskowitz & Wertheim explain how the decisions made in the high stakes world of sports, whether on the field or off, can be applied in the business world for a winning outcome.
-Using brilliant anecdotes and colorful storytelling from the sports world, they provide real world applications for a new spin on business success.
-Here are a few interesting examples:
+Jon Wertheim shares insights from the multi-billion dollar sports industry that offer business leaders a unique window into broader economic behavior.
+Addressing insights from his New York Times Bestseller Scorecasting, Mr. Wertheim explains how the decisions made in the high stakes world of sports, whether on the field or off, can be applied in the business world for a winning outcome.
+Using brilliant anecdotes and colorful storytelling from the sports world, he highlights biases and processes that impact vital business decisions in any field.
+Jon Wertheim provides real world applications for a new spin on business success.
+Here are a couple of interesting examples:

 -How are Tiger Woods’ putting decisions similar to a home owner’s decision to sell or hold their property and a stock broker's ability to judge stocks?